HIRING NOW FOR THE SUMMER & FALL OF 2020 -- ALL WORK IS REMOTE

 (2) work product that demonstrates the student's accumulated knowledge and their capacity for taking on questions where there are no clear answers yet;

-(3) a close relationship with a faculty or staff member who acts as a mentor to the student and can speak to their abilities;
+(3) a close relationship with a faculty or staff member who acts as a mentor to the student;

-(4) opportunities to network with leaders in the fields of financial regulation, fintech, and financial inclusion by participating in our conferences and events; and
+(4) opportunities to network with leaders in the fields of financial regulation, fintech, and financial inclusion by working on our projects and participating in our conferences and events; and

-(5) opportunities to build relationships across disciplines, through professional development activities like "RA Show & Share" and social activities such as CFLP trivia.
+(5) opportunities to build relationships across disciplines at the University, through professional development activities like "RA Show & Share" and social activities such as CFLP trivia.